Community Paramedic

 * Evidence of verification may include one of the following:

-• a Saskatchewan Polytechnic transcript indicating successful completion of all Primary Care Paramedic courses implemented during the 2013-2014 academic year or later;
+• Saskatchewan Polytechnic transcript or equivilent from a Canadian post-secondary institute indicating successful completion of all Primary Care Paramedic courses implemented during the 2013-2014 academic year or later;

-• a valid Saskatchewan College of Paramedics licence indicating unrestricted practice of 2011 National Occupational Competency Profile at the Primary Care Paramedic level.
+• Valid Saskatchewan College of Paramedics licence or equivilent from another Canadian jurisdiction indicating unrestricted practice of 2011 National Occupational Competency Profile at the Primary Care Paramedic level.

 Admission method